 Service with the East India Company as a soldier or civil servant was an opportunity for middle class men, or the younger sons of genteel families, to make their fortune.
 Those hopeful of securing a job and future promotions had to master a wide variety of administrative skills and develop a familiarity with Indian languages and customs.
 India was also non-Christian, tropical, and extraordinary ethnically and socially diverse, that is, very different from England.

 A future colonial servant could learn about the people and scenes he could expect to encounter in India by reading handbooks, memoirs, guides, and advice manuals.
-The documents below include a chapter from a book entitled The European in India, which features descriptions and images of native people.
+The documents in this section include a chapter from a book entitled The European in India, which features descriptions and images of native people.
 This book was published specifically for those intending to travel to India to work as a British official.
 The second document is a cartoon of the fictional character Tom Raw, a young British cadet who goes to India hoping to find success and glory.
 Though one is a guidebook and the other satire, both documents reveal the anxiety Britons felt about successfully acclimating to India’s political, religious, social, and cultural differences.

 Questions to Consider